iobis/manual/darwin_core.md

 In case no specimen is deposited, the basis of record is either `HumanObservation` (e.g bird sighting, benthic sample but specimens were discarded after counting), `MachineObservation` (e.g. for occurrences based on automated sensors such as image recognition, etc), or `MaterialSample` (e.g. physical sample was taken, and may have been preserved or destroyed).
 For records pertaining to genetic samples, basisOfRecord can be `MaterialSample` (e.g. in the DNA-derived data extension).

 When the basisOfRecord is either a _preservedSpecimen_, _LivingSpecimen_ or _FossilSpecimen_ please also add the `institutionCode`, `collectionCode` and `catalogNumber`, which will enable people to visit the collection and re-examine the material.
 Sometimes, for example in case of living specimens, a dataset can contain records pointing to the origin, the in-situ sampling position as well as a record referring to the ex-situ collection.
-In this case please add the event type information in `eventRemarks` (see [OBIS manual: event](darwin_core.html#event)).
+In this case please add the event type information in [`eventType`](https://dwc.tdwg.org/list/#dwc_eventType) (see [OBIS manual: event](darwin_core.html#event)).

 `institutionCode` identifies the custodian institute (often by acronym), `collectionCode` identifies the collection or dataset within that institute.
 Collections cannot belong to multiple institutes, so all records within a collection should have the same `institutionCode`.
 The `collectionID` is an identifier for the record within the dataset or collection.